-Represents legal, professional, accounting and other advisory fees related to the Corporate Conversion, the Corporate Reorganization and this offering that are considered non-recurring.
+(2) Represents legal, professional, accounting and other advisory fees related to the Corporate Conversion, the Corporate Reorganization and our IPO that are considered non-recurring and non-capitalizable.

 Impact of COVID-19 on Our Operations

 The severity, magnitude and duration of the current COVID-19 pandemic is uncertain and rapidly changing.
 As of the date of this prospectus, the extent to which the COVID-19 pandemic may impact our business, results of operations and financial condition remains uncertain.
 Furthermore, because of our business model, the full impact of the COVID-19 pandemic may not be fully reflected in our results of operations and overall financial condition until future periods.